gamesbook/protograf/docs/source/objects.rst

 In many cases, these are constructed out of one or more of the core shapes;
 for example, `polyominoes`_ are composed of one or more :ref:`squares <square-command>`.
-Thus they are able to use, or reference, the properties of these shapes, in addition to their particular properties.
+Thus they are able to use, or reference, the properties of these shapes, in addition to their own particular properties.

 Polyominoes
 ===========